The scribe scribbled on, long into the night.

 He searched in a mood of despondency and fear.

 Furniture had moved and been rearranged.

 Where some sort of order existed before,

-The door it seemed, had been used many times,
+The entrance it seemed, had been used many times

-The reason was in the corner, where sat many more scribes.
+The reason was in the corner, where sat many scribes.

 He started to speak but they were all deaf,

 It was then that the notion entered his head,